sfigg/commercialization-public/test/hlk/getstarted/hlk-arm64-getting-started-guide.md

 A progress bar appears.
 A slight delay occurs when you run a test.

+>[!NOTE]
-**Note**  To learn more about any test, select the test from the list, and press F1 key, or right-click, and select **Test Description**.
+> To learn more about any test, select the test from the list, and press F1 key, or right-click, and select **Test Description**.
 To cancel any running test, right-click it and select **Cancel**.

 As tests complete, the results are displayed in the Status column.
 A green checkmark means that it passed, while a red X means that it failed.
 The pane on the right displays project summary information, including target(s) selected, operating systems being tested, product types you qualify for, and status of all tests.

-To learn more about the different options on this page, see [HLK Studio - Tests Tab](p_hlk.hlk_studio___tests_tab).
+To learn more about the different options on this page, see [HLK Studio - Tests Tab](../user/hlk_studio___tests_tab.md).

 ## <span id="Step_7__View_test_results_and_log_files"></span><span id="step_7__view_test_results_and_log_files"></span><span id="STEP_7__VIEW_TEST_RESULTS_AND_LOG_FILES"></span>Step 7: View test results and log files

 x86/x64 instructions: [Step 7: View test results and log files](step-7-view-test-results-and-log-files.md)

 **Note**  Due to ARM64 Desktop having scenarios that involve multiple projects, it will be required that these projects be merged to have a complete HLK package for submitting.
-For information on merging packages, see [Merge packages](p_hlk.merge_packages).
+For information on merging packages, see [Merge packages](../user/merge_packages.md).